mileweb/docs-content-hdt/docs/portal/transports/edit-transport.md

 ![null](</docs/resources/images/transports/edit-transport-1.png>)

-Edit the items as desired, then click the "Next" button in the top right corner of the page.
+Edit the settings and then click the "Next" button in the top right corner of the page.

 ![null](</docs/resources/images/transports/edit-transport-2.png>)